mcgnly/DeveloperDocumentation/AuthorizationDoc.md

         "token_type":  “bearer"
       }

-#### Applications utilizing Implicit Grant:
+#### Applications utilizing The *Implicit Grant*:

 Once a user sucessfully enters their relayr credentials, they will be redirected to the URL specified under `redirect_uri`.
 This URL will also include the parameters `access_token` and `token_type` as a fragment, denoted by a `#`.
 For example:

 `https://mycoolrelayrapp.com/hello#access_token=KyHH0r1a2Ll.uoX-m7go74FNKSNN0Svj&token_type=Bearer`

 The access token could then be parsed from the URL and used in the header of further API requests.
-For example
+For example:

 `Bearer KyHH0r1a2Ll.uoX-m7go74FNKSNN0Svj`